Half Butter Half EVO Oil Tart

 Tools

-To make the tart, I used a glass baking dish for which I’ll provide all the details below.
+To make the tart, I used a glass pie dish for which I’ll provide all the details below.

 I found it perfect for my dessert.

-The silicone rolling mat is also very useful for kneading, as are the baking mats, which I now use instead of parchment paper.
+I also find the silicone pastry board really useful for kneading, as well as the baking mats, which I now use instead of parchment paper.

 If you’re interested in purchasing the items I used, just click on the Amazon icon next to the item.